 7. The Immortal Life of Henrietta Lacks

-“The Immortal Life of Henrietta Lacks” is a book based on non-fiction written by an American writer and specialist in science and medicine- Rebeca Skloot.
+“The Immortal Life of Henrietta Lacks” is a non fiction book written by an American writer and specialist in science and medicine Rebeca Skloot.
 This book has helped a lot of people to understand topics related to science and medicine.

 This book is an intermixing of Lacks’s biography and her dealings with issues on principles related to the distinction of class and race in the medical field.
 The issues of sexism and racism in the 1950s in America have been explored in this book.
 Through this book, we get to know how in the 1950s, in the American hospital they did not care to hear a patient’s rights and consent.